What the HIV That's what you do, Claudio, that's what you need to understand, a doctor told me.

 HIV and system immune

-Your immune system should protect you from viruses and other infections.
+Your immune system must protect you from viruses and other infections.
 Why, then, doesn't protect you from HIV?

-The answer is complicated, I know that, but essentially, it's because HIV destroys cells CD4, which direct this same immune response from the immune system (another name for the same thing).
+The answer is complicated, I know that, but essentially, it's because HIV destroys cells CD4, which direct and command this same immune response from the immune system (another name for the same thing).

 This destruction of cells CD4 (and several other processes we are gradually learning about) hinder the proper functioning of the immune system.